Chai Latte: The Popular Spiced Tea Drink

 - about 1 cm fresh ginger

-- 2 tablespoons honey, alternatively brown sugar or another sweetener
+- 2 tbsp honey, alternatively brown sugar or another sweetener

 - 250 ml water